barthr/spring-boot-blueprint/README.md

 After executing these steps your frontend is accessible on http://localhost:8081 and the api on http://localhost:8000

+Next, head over to http://localhost:8080/auth/admin/master/console/#/realms/spring-boot-blueprint/users login using username: admin and password: admin and create a new user.
+After creating this user head over to the credentials section and pick a password for this user, you should be able to login with this user in the application

 ## Building for production

 Deployment is done using docker and the provided java image from spring boot